-Animal Control is available Monday –Friday 8AM – 5PM.
+Animal Services and Enforcement is available Monday –Friday 8AM – 5PM.

 After business hours and outside of Rapid City and Pennington County, please contact your local law enforcement.

 Meade County contact the Sheriff’s Department (605) 347-2681

 Box Elder contact the Police Department (605) 923-1401

 Deadwood Animal Control (605) 578-2345

 You can report animal cruelty by calling (605) 394-4132 or by email email@example.com